Kadrian/beer-tinder-app/README.md

 www.markus-trinkt.de/statistics shows how often he has voted in favor or against a beer!

 # Setup
-gem install sinatra <br/>
+bundle install <br/>
-ruby beer-tinder-app.rb
+bundle exec ruby beer-tinder-app.rb

+## With automatic reload
+gem install rerun
+rerun 'beer-tinder-app.rb'

 # TODO
 1.)
 Save the current beer index so Markus doesn't have to start evaluating from the beginning every time he clicks statistics.<br/>